Mr S. C. Holman Tobacconist.

 Mr S.C.
 Holman was in Abertillery in the late 1890s and a friend of Mr T. H. Prichard.
 He set up his Newsagents and Tobacconist Shops in Somerset Street Abertillery, one shop in the Pontlottyn Buildings (as seen in the ad and featured image above) and one in the Rogers Buildings opposite the Bon Marche in the late 1890s.

 In September 1900 Mr Holman had a giant Pipe made and hung above his premises in Somerset Street.
-His slogan from then on was “The Sign Of The Pipe” and it was featured on every advertisement.
+After this date his slogan became “The Sign Of The Pipe” and it was featured on every advertisement.

 In April 1901 he opened a shop in 59 High Street Blaina.